paweljaneczek/beefy-app/CONTRIBUTING.md

-Contributing to the Beefy App
+Contributing to the Moofi App
 =======

-We really appreciate and value contributions to the Beefy.Finance repositories.
+We really appreciate and value contributions to the Moofi.finance repositories.
 Please take 5' to review the items listed below to make sure that your contributions are merged as soon as possible.

 ## Creating Pull Requests (PRs)